 Where there is a commitment to provide an off-balance sheet item, the insurer is to apply the lower of the two applicable credit conversion factors.

 Chapitre 8.
 Transitional provisions

-1. Initial impact on Tier 1 capital of the implementation of the revisions to IAS 19 Employee Benefits
+1. Initial impact on available capital of the adoption of the revisions to IAS 19 Employee Benefits